sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 These resources may pertain to various domains such as procurement, security, privacy, accessibility, and architecture within the realm of data, and may be submitted as hyperlinks or files.
 Through this work they are hoping to achieve similar objectives to the software assessment sharing pilot (i.e., collaboration, efficiency, and knowledge sharing).

-The connections made during the pilot have been used to help ESDC’s ITAM and SAM teams to benchmark themselves with other departments.
+The connections made during the pilot have been used to help ESDC's ITAM and SAM teams to benchmark themselves with other departments.

 ## Lessons Learned